Move-In Checklist

 A free smartphone app that acts as a virtual escort.
 Once you activate it when starting a trip, it will track your progress and can contact 911 or a designated contact if you do not report arriving at your destination by the expected time.

 Bike theft is a concern at the University of Minnesota.
-Residents are, therefore, encouraged to only bring inexpensive bikes with them to campus.
+Residents are encouraged to bring only inexpensive bikes with them to campus.

 Additionally, to make it easier for you to recover your bike if it were lost/stolen, you should register/record your bike’s information.
 Police will then be able to use this information if necessary.